 Creating a COPD-Friendly Home (Part 2)

-Many COPD sufferers don’t realize how much dust there is floating around in the air they breathe at home every day.
-Well it is everywhere and it is a big contributor in causing shortness of breath and exacerbations.
 Everywhere you look in your house, whether you realize it or not, there is dust, &, (if you own a pet), dander.
-In the couch, love seat, chairs, & drapes, which have been hanging on most people’s windows since they got their home or apartment.
+In the couch, love seat, chairs, & drapes, which have been hanging on most people's windows since they got their home or apartment.
 The wall-to-wall carpet, knickknacks, tchotchkes keepsakes, trinkets you have all over your house, even the pictures on your wall, are all dust magnets.
-If you’re an ex-smoker or are still living with a smoker all of the above is not only laden with dust but also smoke residue.
+If you're an ex-smoker or are still living with a smoker all of the above is not only laden with dust but also smoke residue.
 Both the dust, dander & the smoke residue, (if any), needs to be removed from your home which will lead to much cleaner air.

 For those of you who once smoked and are now smoke-free you can now work on improving other areas of your home.
 The smoke residue that is clinging to most object in your home needs to be removed.
 Walls need to be washed or painted, all clothes & bedding should be washed.
 Any other smoke residue should be eliminated if you do the other thing I suggest to make a COPD friendly home.